 Another insect favourite, silverfish love dark areas.
 While you cannot completely eliminate darkness in your home, some areas like crawl spaces and sheds are notorious for providing great, dark, hiding spots.
 Consider adding energy-efficient LED lighting to those spots to shed some light on the subject.

 Silverfish like carbs and eat cellulose, glue, linen, and silk.
 Most people have fabrics and books in their house, which both present dining opportunities for these pests.
 Checking them regularly can help you catch an early infestation.
 However, it is important to realise that silverfish are also really attracted to the food we eat.
 Store all of your food in insect-proof containers and do not leave dirty dishes sitting around.

 If you notice a silverfish problem, it is probably worse than you realise.
 That is because they are nocturnal and are great hiders.
 DIY methods are notoriously ineffective with them because of the silverfish life cycle.
-Call Flick at 13 14 40 and we can help you get rid of your pest problem and establish a prevention program that should prevent additional infestations.
-Our Constant Home Protection packages provide you peace of mind knowing your home is protected.
-Most of our packages provide you with an unlimited call out service for pests included in your package – including silverfish.
+Call Flick at 1300 270 019 and we can help you get rid of your pest problem and establish a prevention program that should prevent additional infestations.
+Our Constant Home Protection plans provide you peace of mind knowing your home is protected.
+Most of our plans provide you with an year round protection service for pests included in your package – including silverfish.

 Enjoyed this article?

 If you found this article helpful, sign up for our free Quartlery Newsletter to receive all our tips and tricks on pest control and washroom hygiene.Sign Me Up!

 Our Latest Articles